gcziprusz/project-tmpl/web/webpack.config.md

 - `path`: The directory where the bundled files will be output.
 The path is resolved to the `build/assets` folder.
 - `filename`: The naming convention for the output bundle files.
 The `[name]` placeholder will be replaced with the entry point name (e.g., `createPlaylist.js`, `viewPlaylist.js`, or `searchPlaylists.js`).
 - `publicPath`: The public URL path where the assets will be served by the development server.
 The assets will be available under `/assets/` in the URL.

-This Webpack configuration file defines how the project's code will be bundled and served during development.
-It includes plugins for copying assets and loading environment variables, entry points for each page, output configuration for the bundled files, and settings for the development server.